This post may contain affiliate links. As an Amazon Associate, I earn from qualifying purchases.

 How Do You Store Cake Mix Donuts?

-If you have extra donuts leftover, you can store them in an airtight container at room temperature.
+If you have extra cake donuts leftover, you can keep them in an airtight container at room temperature.
 You can also store them in the refrigerator to extend shelf life but I’m pretty sure they won’t last that long!

 Variations and Add-ins for Rainbow Homemade Donuts

-- Toppings: If you want to take your donut decorating one step further, you can sprinkle additional topping to the still wet icing.
-Rainbow sprinkles, fruity pebbles, or even finely chopped pecans are great choices.
+- Toppings: If you want to take your donut decorating one step further, you can sprinkle additional toppings over your donuts.
+Rainbow sprinkles, fruity pebbles, or even finely chopped pecans would all taste delicious.

-- Cake Mix: We used white cake so that colors would show up bright.
-But if you prefer yellow cake mix, it will work great as well.
+- Box Mix: We used white cake so that colors would show up bright but yellow will work great as well.

-- Flavors: White cake mix has a specific flavor that is between vanilla and butter flavored.
-But if you want to change that up, you could add maple flavoring, caramel extract, almond flavoring or any of your favorite extracts you like when making a cake.
-You can also add vanilla extract or other extracts to the icing.
+- Flavors: Using the regular mix a delicious flavor that falls between vanilla and butter flavored.
+You can experiment with the flavor using maple flavoring, caramel extract, almond flavoring or any of your favorite extracts.
+You can also use vanilla extract or other extracts to the frosting.

 Looking for More Breakfast Ideas?